JustCallMeDavid/booklist/README.md

 - Atomic Habits (James Clear)
 - Superforecasting: The Art and Science of Prediction (Philip E. Tetlock, Dan Gardner)
 - Freakonomics: A Rogue Economist Explores the Hidden Side of Everything (Stephen J. Dubner, Steven D. Levitt)
+- Outliers: The Story of Success (Malcolm Gladwell)
+- The Tipping Point: How Little Things Can Make a Big Difference (Malcolm Gladwell)
+- David and Goliath: Underdogs, Misfits and the Art of Battling Giants (Malcolm Gladwell)
+- In an Uncertain World: Tough Choices from Wall Street to Washington (Robert Rubin)